 2. A parent or legal guardian of an identified gifted student may appeal any action taken by the school division to change the student's identification for, placement in, or exit from the school division's gifted education program.

-C. Following the notification and consent of a parent or legal guardian, the identification and placement committee shall apprise school administrators of each student's eligibility status.
+C. Following the notification and consent of a parent or legal guardian, the identification and placement committee shall notify school administrators of each student's eligibility status.

 8VAC20-40-60.
 Local Plan, Local Advisory Committee, and Annual Report.